All About AAC: A Guide to Augmentative and Alternative Communication Options!

 It’s important to note that people can use AAC for a variety of reasons: autism, aphasia, cerebral palsy, traumatic brain injury, etc. Some people use it full time, while others use it to supplement speech when mouth words alone aren’t as effective for communication.
 Everyone can benefit from AAC, and AAC is for everyone!

-Note that every person is different, and there isn’t one AAC that works for everyone.
-Some people even use more than one system to help communicate or to supplement speech!
+Note that every person is different, and there isn’t one type of AAC that works for everyone.
+Some people even use more than one system to help communicate or to supplement speech.

 The most important thing to remember is that communication is a human right.
 Mouth words are not “superior” to any other form of communication, and all forms of communication should be valued.